Dr. Lemanne’s Practice Philosophy

 Oncologists of the recent past were taught that when it comes to cancer recovery, “Diet doesn’t matter.”
-In contrast, growing numbers of today’s oncologists actively integrate conventional cancer therapy with diet, short-term fasting, restorative sleep, exercise, supplements, botanicals, acumpuncture and other modalities to help patients recover their health.
+In contrast, growing numbers of today’s oncologists actively integrate conventional cancer therapy with diet, short-term fasting, restorative sleep, exercise, supplements, botanicals, acupuncture and other modalities to help patients recover their health.

 She understands, however, that some patients are unwilling or unable to accept the risk of side effects that can accompany conventional treatments.
-For patients who make an informed decision to forego conventional therapies, or for those too frail to withstand the side effects, Dr. Lemanne formulates an alternate program, and importantly, a plan for expediently assessing the program’s effectiveness.
+For patients who make an informed decision to forgo conventional therapies, or for those too frail to withstand the side effects, Dr. Lemanne formulates an alternate program, and importantly, a plan for expediently assessing the program’s effectiveness.

-Pursuing an interest in cancer and nuclear radiation, Dr. Lemanne majored in biophysics at UC Berkeley.
+Dr. Lemanne majored in biophysics at UC Berkeley.
 She graduated with academic distinction, and upon entering medical school at UC San Francisco was named Regents’ Scholar, the highest academic award granted by the University of California.

 After earning the MD degree, she served an internship and residency at Henry Ford Hospital in inner-city Detroit.
 She then trained in medical oncology at the prestigious Stanford University.
 In 2011, after fifteen years in practice, she completed a 2-year fellowship in integrative medicine at the University of Arizona.
 Along the way, Dr. Lemanne has earned two more advanced degrees, one in public health from UC Berkeley, the other in science writing, from Johns Hopkins University.

-In 2012, Dr. Lemanne was the first medical oncologist appointed to the faculty of Memorial Sloan Kettering’s integrative medicine service.
+In 2012, Dr. Lemanne was the first medical oncologist appointed to the faculty of Memorial Sloan Kettering’s Integrative Medicine service.
 She currently holds an appointment as Clinical Assistant Professor of Medicine at the University of Arizona, where she teaches in the flagship integrative medicine fellowship.

 Other academic activities include appointment as a Visiting Scholar at the Australian National Institute of Integrative Medicine.